 “I’d recommend the Bear Elite Hybrid for most back and stomach sleepers.I think these sleepers will get the needed pressure relief and contouring around the lower back and hips.
 This mattress does a wonderful job at offering body contouring while still helping the sleeper stay elevated and lifted as well.
 The layers of foam should provide comfort while the coil system should offer lots of support.” – Nichole Mondshein, lead reviewer and mattress tester

-The Bear Elite Hybrid comes in multiple firmness options (Soft, Medium, and Firm) so you can choose which will work best for you.
-We tested the Medium and found it to be at a 6 out of 10 on our firmness scale, a smidge softer than true medium-firm.
-This means it’ll work best for side sleepers and back sleepers, who fare better on medium beds.
-But if you’re a stomach sleeper or heavier person who needs firm support, the Firm should have your back (no pun intended).
-Soft may suit some lightweight sleepers best.
+To further flex its versatility muscles, the Bear Elite Hybrid has multiple firmness options (Soft, Medium, and Firm) so you can choose which will work best for you.
+We tested the Medium and found it at a 7 out of 10 on our firmness scale, a smidge harder than true medium-firm.

 Our pressure map results for the Bear Elite Hybrid.